ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 * The Collection did exist on your PAH

 {{% notice note %}}
 As this collection is not part of the Execution Environment the Playbook uses, how did it work?
 In this case is it was dynamically "added" to the Execution Environment at runtime.
 This behavior did already exist in Ansible Tower 3.8, and it still does work in automation controller.
 This means, you only have to build your own execution environment if your collection has additional Python or package dependencies.
+You can double check by looking at the details of the "source control update" job of your project and click on the "fetch galaxy collections from collections/requirements" task.
 {{% /notice %}}

 ### Goals